 Each lab report will be graded on conformance with specific criteria, which will be reviewed during the first week's lab session.
-Lab reports are due for grading at the beginning of the next lab, with dates indicated in Moodle.
-Late lab reports will lose 10% per day for each day the report is late.
+Lab reports are due for grading at the beginning of the next lab, with dates indicated on the course schedule.
+Late lab reports will lose a half a point per day for each day the report is late.
 Links to the experimental procedures can be found on the course schedule, and should be reviewed carefully before coming to lab.